varunvd/r2d2-redis-graph/README.md

 # r2d2-redisgraph-rs

-`redisgraph-rs` is an idiomatic Rust client for RedisGraph, the graph database by Redis.
+`r2d2-redisgraph-rs` is an idiomatic Rust client for RedisGraph, the graph database by Redis.

 This crate parses responses from RedisGraph and converts them into ordinary Rust values.
 It exposes a very flexible API that allows you to retrieve a single value, a single record